Matt Bevin: Tea Party support

 In January 2014, the conservative Madison Project political action committee announced it would open field offices in Louisville, Florence, Owensboro, Glasgow and Bowling Green from which to launch get-out-the-vote efforts on Bevin's behalf.
 The group also sponsored billboard advertising criticizing McConnell in the heavily Republican counties of Clay, Laurel, Madison, Pulaski and Whitley.
 Bevin was endorsed by FreedomWorks and conservative talk radio hosts Mark Levin and Glenn Beck.

 In February 2014, Politico reported that in October 2008, Bevin had signed a report for his investment fund that praised the federal Troubled Asset Relief Program (TARP) and the government takeover of Fannie Mae and Freddie Mac.
 During the campaign, Bevin criticized McConnell for voting in favor of those actions as a senator.
 When Beck asked Bevin about the issue during an interview, Bevin said the content of the report had been written by the fund's chief investment officer, and that he had only signed it because he was legally required to do so as president of the fund.
 Later, Bevin added that he had not physically signed the letter, but that his signature was added to the document digitally.
 Lawyers interviewed by the Lexington Herald-Leader said it would have been legal for Bevin to change the content of the letter, but not the accompanying facts and financial data.
-The Herald-Leader further noted that Bevin had not signed some previous investor letters.
+The Herald-Leader noted that Bevin had not signed some previous investor letters.
 His campaign offered no explanation for the inconsistency.

 Both Bevin and McConnell were critical of a February 2014 ruling by U.S. District Judge John G. Heyburn II that held that an amendment to the Kentucky Constitution banning same-sex marriage violated the Fourteenth Amendment of the U.S. Constitution.
 Bevin pointed out that Heyburn once worked for McConnell, who supported his nomination to the bench by President George H. W. Bush.